-- (b) A Faculty Appointments Committee (FAC) shall normally consist of at least three full-time members of the Faculty in which the appointment is to be made, as selected by the Faculty.
-Preference is given to members of the Faculty who are also members of the Department in which the appointment is to be made.
-All appointment committees are chaired by the Faculty Chair, who has no vote.
-In cases where the Department has two or fewer full-time faculty, the FAC shall be completed with Faculty representation in which the appointment is to be made.
-Where deemed necessary by the Department and the CAO, one external advisor selected by the Faculty and the CAO shall sit on the FAC.
-Costs incurred by external consultation will be borne by the University. - (c) An Appointments Committee for a research chair shall also include (in addition to the Faculty members of the Appointments Committee) non-voting external advisors as follows: - (i) Three external advisors to be proposed either by faculty or by administration with the division making the final decision about who will serve as external advisors.
-These advisors will represent the Chair's areas of expertise and external funders if appropriate. - (ii) The external advisors will provide objective counsel and recommendations to members of the Appointments Committee. - (iii) External advisors will participate in setting hiring criteria, short-listing and interviewing of candidates. - (iv) External advisors will participate in setting hiring criteria, short-listing and interviewing of candidates, only if they are available to attend all interviews. - (v) Costs incurred by the external members shall be borne by the University. - (vi) All other procedures outlined in the collective agreement will be followed. - (d) The initiative in making recommendations for short listing of candidates rests with the FAC.
+(b) A Faculty Appointments Committee (FAC) shall normally consist of at least three full-time members of the Faculty in which the appointment is to be made.
+These members will be elected by the Faculty.
+Two additional faculty members may be appointed by the elected members of the FAC to more closely reflect the diversity of the Department/School.
+Preference of elected members is given to members of the Faculty who are also members of the Department/School in which the appointment is to be made.
+All appointment committees will elect their own Chair among the members of the committee, who will all be voting members.
+In cases where the Department does not have enough-members to reflect the diversity of the Department/School, the FAC shall be completed with representation from the Faculty or cognate disciplines in which the appointment is to be made.
+At any time during the appointment process, the Academic Dean or the FAC may request a meeting to discuss the appointment of an external advisor.
+Where deemed necessary by the FAC and the Academic Dean, one external advisor selected by the Faculty and the Academic Dean shall sit on the FAC.
+The external advisor:

+- (i) will not have a vote; - (ii) P&C staff shall provide their process and administrative support and IEDI expertise to the FAC throughout the applicant recruitment and selection process.
+P&C shall forward all completed applicant dossiers to the FAC for evaluation. - (iii) The FAC's task is then to review, evaluate and rank the applicant dossiers based on the criteria established for the competition. - (iv) If it deems it necessary, the FAC may choose to perform preliminary remote screening interviews through an appropriate communication platform with the top-ranked candidates.
+The FAC may then choose up to three (3) candidates for a full interview process.
+Additional candidates where deemed necessary may be invited with the Academic Dean's approval.
+To ensure fairness and equity, the process and questions must be consistent for all candidates.
+Applicants in the short-list will be asked to provide names and contact information for three (3) references for consideration by the FAC.
+The task of the FAC will then be to review and rank candidates based on the selection criteria for the competition, and to draft a written rationale justifying the order of the ranking to the Academic Dean and their recommendation.
+The Academic Dean may ask the FAC to reconsider its candidates.

+Any costs incurred by external consultation will be borne by the University.

+- (c) A Faculty Appointments Committee (FAC) for a research chair shall also include (in addition to the Faculty members of the FAC) non-voting external advisors as follows: - (i) Three external advisors to be proposed either by faculty or by administration with the Faculty making the final decision about who will serve as external advisors.
+These advisors will represent the Chair's areas of expertise and external funders if appropriate. - (ii) The external advisors will provide objective counsel and recommendations to members of the FAC.

+- (iii) External advisors will participate in setting hiring criteria, shortlisting and interviewing of candidates, only if they are available to attend all interviews. - (iv) Costs incurred by the external members shall be borne by the University. - (v) All other procedures outlined in the collective agreement will be followed. - (d) The initiative in making recommendations for short listing of candidates rests with the FAC.
 In the event a department has no full-time faculty, the initiative for short-listing lies with the appropriate Faculty.